Oaxaca en la historia y en el mito: The origins of the mountains of Oaxaca and other geological phenomena

 The arrows on the map of tectonic plates indicate that the plates are constantly moving in different directions.
 It does not take much imagination to predict that the collision of large land masses, even moving at a snail’s pace, will cause havoc.
 This movement created the Sierra Norte.
 It also created volcanoes in the Oaxaca area.
 The ash from these volcanoes some twenty million years ago combined with moisture and under pressure crystallized and formed the green stone that is prominent in Oaxaca.
 You see it in sidewalks, colonial buildings and even in two thousand year old buildings at Yagul and Monte Alban.
 Oaxacans call their greenish metamorphic stone cantera.
 The English translation for cantera is quarry.

 Earthquakes

 The mountains are created by constant, hardly perceptible movements within the earth's crust.
 This leads to earthquakes.
 We will examine the impact of earthquakes in when discussing the building of churches in New Spain.

 Monte Albán

 The mountains around Oaxaca (Monte Albán).

 The prehispanic city state called Monte Albán, appears in green in the map.
 Some 20 other prehispanic settlements also appear on the map, represented by pyramids.
-An immense lake, supposedly in the Oaxaca Valley would have been a source of food.
+An immense lake, supposedly in the Oaxaca Valley could have been a source of food.
+A leading Oaxacan archeologist informed the present author that researchers have not discovered fishbones at Monte Albán, raising questions about the Atoyac River and an imagined lake as a source of protein for the inhabitants of Monte Alban.